ultrafez/dotfiles/README.md

 * `scripts` - A directory of handy scripts.
 Include the "setupAliases" file in .bashrc/.zshrc to configure aliases to them.
 The aliases script is already included in `shrc`.

 * `shrc` - Common shell configuration including aliases etc. Don't include this file directly in a shell config - make a shell-specific config file, and include this one.
+Loads aliases from [dockerfiles repo](https://github.com/ultrafez/dockerfiles) if it's checked out.

 * `sublime-text` - Configuration for Sublime Text 3.
 Doesn't include SublimeGit config as it includes a license key.